rdegges/rdegges-blog/articles/2010/5-ways-to-save-your-company-money-by-switchin.md

-Title: 5 Ways to Save Your Company Money by Switching to Asterisk
+Author: Randall Degges
 Date: 2010-03-11 21:00
-Author: Randall Degges
+Slug: 5-ways-to-save-your-company-money-by-switching-to-asterisk
 Tags: asterisk
+Title: 5 Ways to Save Your Company Money by Switching to Asterisk

 One huge expense that most companies (small and large) have to absorb at one